 There are giants in Kentucky!
-Just visit Bernheim Forest right outside of Louisville, Kentucky to visit these three NEW Giants!
+Just visit Bernheim Forest right outside of Louisville, Kentucky to visit these three Giants!
 Bernheim Forest lets you experience nature up close with hiking trails, picnic areas, art sculpture and beautiful flowering trees, gardens and meadows, and of course, the GIANTS!

 This post includes affiliate links.